 This could be to help you get an overview of the processing you do of personal data in your business, where personal data is stored, if the data has been secured (good enough), assuring you only use GDPR compliant processors, helping you write a GDPR compliant privacy notice for your website etc.

-PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with close to 100 GDPR assignments so far).
+PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with around one hundred GDPR assignments so far).

-GDPR explained so you actually understand it - tailored for online business owners!
-Submit the form to get notified as soon as we launch our mini course.
+GDPR explained so you actually understand it - tailored for professional online business owners!
+Submit the form to get notified as soon as we release our website checklist.

 You won't be added to our general marketing list and your personal data is processed only for sending you the checklist when it's ready, as well as one follow-up email to ask if you found it useful.
 Opt out at any time.
 Privacy notice